odino/odino.github.com/source/_posts/2014-03-03-increase-mobile-performances-by-implementing-transparent-redirects.markdown

 title: "Increase mobile performances by implementing transparent redirects"
 date: 2014-03-03 17:58
 comments: true
-categories: [web, performances, HTTP, mobile]
+categories: [web, performances, http, mobile]
 ---

 Most of you are aware that one of the biggest problems while